iam-py-test/my_filters_001/README.md

 - Google Safe Browsing reverse engineered and Microsoft Smartscreen reverse engineered _are not_ intended as lists of known malware domains, instead they are lists of domains/urls which are blocked by those services in an attempt to understand them and provide some of their protection to users of other browsers.
 They are also rarely updated
 - All the up-to-date HOSTs versions use 0.0.0.0 instead of 127.0.0.1, as per [#87](https://github.com/iam-py-test/my_filters_001/issues/87)
 - The _domains_lite_ and _hosts_lite_ versions are unmaintained as they took too much time to create and the script(s) which made them have been lost to history, however, the antimalware_lite is not
-- _The malicious website blocklist - uBlock Origin extension_ should not be installed on it's own as it is designed only to be included in _The malicious website blocklist_
+- _The malicious website blocklist - uBlock Origin extension_ should not be installed on its own as it is designed only to be included in _The malicious website blocklist_